cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-tech-services--new-hire-onboarding-checklist---tech-services-support.md

 about: This template is to help the Tech Services team with onboarding new TPW employees
 title: "[Tech Services] New Hire Onboarding Checklist - [START DATE: FIRST NAME, LAST INITIAL, LOCATION] "
-labels: 'Service: Tech Services, Type: Operations, Workgroup: DTS'
+labels: 'Service: Tech Services, Type: Operations, [Workgroup] :rotating_light: MISSING'
 assignees: ''

 ---